approvals/ApprovalTests.Net/docs/ApprovalTests/mdsource/ReportersGettingStarted.source.md

 1. On the Class
 1. On the assembly

+Approvaltests suggest you make a assembly level configuration file for approvaltests named `ApprovalTestsConfig.cs`:

+snippet: ApprovalTestsConfig.cs

+### Launching Multiple Reproters

+If you wanted to have multiple reporters launch on failure, you can also combine as many as you wish using the following syntax:

+snippet: multiple_reporters

 ## When to use different reporters

 Reporters help you in different ways